iairu/notesort/README.md

 2. Input the text in a clear format into `infer_input.md`.

 3. Run `distilbert_infer.py` to execute the model.
 This will generate the output file `infer_output.json`.
+   Launch command: `py distilbert_infer.py [options]`

+   Available options:
+   - `-c` or `--no-normalize`: Do not normalize scores
+   - `-l` or `--top-label`: Only output the top label name

+   Example:
+   - To run with default settings: `py distilbert_infer.py`
+   - To run without score normalization: `py distilbert_infer.py -c`
+   - To output only the top label: `py distilbert_infer.py -l`
+   - To combine options: `py distilbert_infer.py -c -l`

 ## Stage 3: Validation (Optional)

-In this stage, we validate the output of the inference process by comparing it to the original training data.
+In this stage, we validate the output of the inference process by comparing it to the original training data and analyze the distribution of predicted labels.

 ### Required Files:
 - `train_input.json`